-1 Click the Navigation Panel icon on the top-left corner (), and then select Settings to open the WiFi screen.
-Use the tabs in the WiFi menu to configure WiFi networks' security settings.
+1 Click the Navigation Panel icon on the top-left corner ( ), and click Settings to open the WiFi screen.

+Use each tab in the WiFi menu to configure each of the WiFi networks' security settings.

-2 Select Enable to activate the Main WiFi network on the Main WiFi screen.
-Enter the 2.4G/5G Name (SSID) and Password.
-You can use two different Name (SSID) for the 2.4G and 5G Main WiFi networks.
-If you want the 2.4G and 5G WiFi to use the same SSID, select Keep 2.4G & 5G name the same.
-Use this screen to configure the WiFi security mode, bandwidth, and channel for the 2.4G and 5G networks.
+Select Enable to activate a WiFi network.
+Enter the 2.4G/5G Name (SSID) and Password clients use to connect to the WiFi network.
+You can configure two different WiFi names for the Main WiFi 2.4G and 5G networks.
+Select Keep 2.4G & 5G name the same, so they both use the same WiFi name.
+Select the WiFi security mode, bandwidth, and channel for the 2.4 GHz and 5 GHz networks.
 Click APPLY to save your changes.

-4.4 Configure the Guest WiFi Network
+4.4 Enable or Disable a Guest WiFi Network